qqqxxxnnn0527/waimao/src/pages/en/products/product-2.md

 > "I needed a secure way to mount an auxiliary battery in my off-road Jeep, and this kit was exactly what I needed." - Sarah K., Off-road Driver

-## Product Features

-### Corrosion Resistant

-The 304 stainless steel construction ensures long-lasting performance even in saltwater environments.

-### Ventilated Design

-Strategic ventilation prevents battery gas buildup while keeping water and debris out.

-### Secure Locking Mechanism

-Includes a locking system to prevent theft and ensure the battery stays in place during rough conditions.

-## Installation Guide

-Installation is straightforward with the included hardware.
-Simply mount the base to your desired location, place your battery inside, and secure with the included top bracket and fasteners.

 ## Learn More

-For more information about our Stainless Steel Battery Relocation Kit, please [contact us](/en/contact) or [view installation videos](/en/videos).
+For more information about our Stainless Steel Battery Relocation Kit, please [contact us](/en/contact) .